already a subscriber

 experienced consultants with skills honed

-over many years in the real world designing, building and testing
+over many years in the real world from designing, building and testing

 myriad, complex systems.
-See our partners for Oracle
+Contact our partner Smartsoft for Oracle

 training in the UK.